-- Attendance, and making presentations, at national conferences; - Delivering master classes in schools; - · Meeting with panels of head teachers; and - Becoming STEM Ambassadors.
+- Attendance, and making presentations, at national conferences;

+- Delivering master classes in schools;

+- Meeting with panels of head teachers; and

+- Becoming STEM Ambassadors.

-There are also six optional enhancement activities (EAs) for those students following the PGCE at UW which provide an emphasis on:
+There are also eight optional enhancement activities (EAs) for those students following the PGCE at UW which provide an emphasis on:

 - Special Educational Needs and Disability (SEND);

-- Citizenship;
+- Citizenship and PSHE

 - English as an Additional Language;

 - Technology Enhanced Learning;

-- Second Subject;
+- Careers Education;

+- Teenage Mental Health

+- Education in Climate Emergency

 - Aspiring Leaders.